jiuguangw/Agenoria/README.md

 There are two components of Agenoria, covered by two different licenses:

 - The scripts in the [agenoria](agenoria) and [test](test) subdirectories are released under the MIT License.
-- The raw data in CSV (under the [data](data) subdirectory) are released under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
+- The raw data in CSV (under the [data/zw](data/zw) subdirectory) and the associated charts/images are released under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).

 The full license details can be found in [LICENSE](LICENSE).

 To recap, you are free to use or reference the scripts/code for any purpose.
-The data, however, is under a stricter license because it has taken me a lot of time and energy to collect.
+The data and any visualizations/graphs/images based on the data, however, is under a stricter license because it has taken me a lot of time and energy to collect.

 In short, I intend to grant you every freedom in using the data if it is for personal, educational, academic research, conference/journal publication, or otherwise clearly not for profit / non-commercial purposes.
 All I ask for is an attribution, as required by the CC licensing terms (see the [Attribution](#Attribution) section below).